 These government and private-sector efforts can only mean one thing – there is a strong demand for people to protect citizens and organisations through cybersecurity.
 Dr Yaacob put it this way: “Strong cybersecurity is a key building block for Singapore’s digital transformation, so it is important to build up our cybersecurity capabilities by developing our talent and raising industry standards.”

-Read more about the winners of the inaugural Cybersecurity Awards.
+Read another story featuring three of the winners of the inaugural Cybersecurity Awards.